DoriCzele/Flower-Quiz/README.md

 ### Main Page Section

-The Main Page contains the interactive quiz with 10 pictures of flowers to identify and choose the correct answer from the 4 options.
-A question counter helps the user to track their progress in the quiz.
+The Main Page contains the interactive quiz with 10 science questions and 4 answer options.
+The question counter of the main page helps the user to track their progress in the quiz.
 There are links present in the footer to relevant social media sites.
 A home button is implemented on the left-top corner allows user to easily return to the first question of the quiz on the main page.

 ### Modal Section